Brown v. Board of Education: Supreme Court decision

 — Brown, 397 U.S. at 493.

 In answer, the Court held that it did.
-The Court ruled that state-mandated segregation, even if implemented in schools of otherwise equal quality, is inherently unequal because of its psychological effect upon the segregated black children.
+The Court ruled that state-mandated segregation, even if implemented in schools of otherwise equal quality, is inherently unequal because of its harmful psychological effects upon the segregated black children.

 To separate them [black children] from others of similar age and qualifications solely because of their race generates a feeling of inferiority as to their status in the community that may affect their hearts and minds in a way unlikely to ever be undone.
 The effect of this separation on their educational opportunities was well stated by a finding in the Kansas case ... :

-"Segregation of white and colored children in public schools has a detrimental effect upon the colored children.
+Segregation of white and colored children in public schools has a detrimental effect upon the colored children.
 The impact is greater when it has the sanction of the law, for the policy of separating the races is usually interpreted as denoting the inferiority of the negro group.
 A sense of inferiority affects the motivation of a child to learn.
-Segregation with the sanction of law, therefore, has a tendency to retard the educational and mental development of negro children and to deprive them of some of the benefits they would receive in a racially integrated school system."
+Segregation with the sanction of law, therefore, has a tendency to retard the educational and mental development of negro children and to deprive them of some of the benefits they would receive in a racially integrated school system.

 Whatever may have been the extent of psychological knowledge at the time of Plessy v.
 Ferguson, this finding is amply supported by modern authority.
 Any language in Plessy v.
 Ferguson contrary to this finding is rejected.

 — Brown, 347 U.S. at 494 (alterations and footnotes omitted).

 The Court supported its conclusion with citations—in a footnote, not the main text of the opinion—to several psychological studies concluding that segregating black children made them feel inferior and interfered with their learning.
 These studies included those of Kenneth and Mamie Clark, whose experiments in the 1940s had suggested that black American children from segregated environments preferred white dolls over black dolls.

-The Court then concluded its relatively short opinion by declaring that segregated public education was inherently unequal, violated the Equal Protection Clause, and therefore was unconstitutional:
+The Court concluded its relatively short opinion by declaring that segregated public education was inherently unequal, violated the Equal Protection Clause, and therefore was unconstitutional:

 We conclude that in the field of public education the doctrine of "separate but equal" has no place.
 Separate educational facilities are inherently unequal.
 Therefore, we hold that the plaintiffs and others similarly situated for whom the actions have been brought are, by reason of the segregation complained of, deprived of the equal protection of the laws guaranteed by the Fourteenth Amendment.

 — Brown, 397 U.S. at 495.

 The Court did not close with an order to implement the integration of the schools of the various jurisdictions.
-Instead, it requested the parties re-appear before the Court the following Term to hold arguments on what the appropriate remedy should be.
+Instead, it requested the parties re-appear before the Court the following term to hold arguments on what the appropriate remedy should be.
 This became the case known as Brown II, described below.